steqeq/0000/docs/understand/cmake_packages.rst

 Using HIP in CMake
 ==================

-ROCm componenents providing a C/C++ interface support being consumed using any C/C++ toolchain that CMake knows how to drive.
-ROCm also supports CMake's HIP language features, allowing users to program using the HIP single-source programming model.
+ROCm components providing a C/C++ interface support being consumed using any C/C++ toolchain that CMake knows how to drive.
+ROCm also supports the CMake HIP language features, allowing users to program using the HIP single-source programming model.
 When a program (or translation-unit) uses the HIP API without compiling any GPU device code, HIP can be treated in CMake as a simple C/C++